DeployingPaperclip:AnAdvancedAIAgentTutorial

 test_agent.pyin~/paperclip_app):

-Run this script from your local machine or the server (with# test_agent.py import os import requests from dotenv import load_dotenv # Load environment variables from .env file load_dotenv() # Assume Paperclip exposes an API to create/run agents PAPERCLIP_API_URL = os.getenv("PAPERCLIP_API_URL", "http://localhost:8000/api/v1") # If accessed via Nginx: # PAPERCLIP_API_URL = os.getenv("PAPERCLIP_API_URL", "https://your_domain.com/api/v1") def run_test_agent(): try: # Example: Create a simple agent task response = requests.post( f"{PAPERCLIP_API_URL}/agents/run", json={ "name": "basic_qa_agent", "task": "What is the capital of France?", "config": { "model": "gpt-4o", # Or other model configured in Paperclip "max_tokens": 100 } }, headers={"Authorization": f"Bearer {os.getenv('PAPERCLIP_API_KEY')}"} # If API key is used ) response.raise_for_status() # Raise an exception for HTTP errors (4xx or 5xx) print("Agent run successful:") print(response.json()) # Example: Check agent's memory/state (requires a specific Paperclip API) # memory_response = requests.get(f"{PAPERCLIP_API_URL}/agents/basic_qa_agent/memory") # print("Agent memory:", memory_response.json()) except requests.exceptions.RequestException as e: print(f"Error communicating with Paperclip API: {e}") except Exception as e: print(f"An unexpected error occurred: {e}") if __name__ == "__main__": run_test_agent()pc_envactivated if on server).# On your local machine (if API is public) or server python test_agent.py
+Important: Adjust# test_agent.py import os import requests from dotenv import load_dotenv # Load environment variables from .env file load_dotenv() # Assume Paperclip exposes an API to create/run agents PAPERCLIP_API_URL = os.getenv("PAPERCLIP_API_URL", "http://localhost:8000/api/v1") # If accessed via Nginx: # PAPERCLIP_API_URL = os.getenv("PAPERCLIP_API_URL", "https://your_domain.com/api/v1") def run_test_agent(): try: # Example: Create a simple agent task response = requests.post( f"{PAPERCLIP_API_URL}/agents/run", json={ "name": "basic_qa_agent", "task": "What is the capital of France?", "config": { "model": "gpt-4o", # Or other model configured in Paperclip "max_tokens": 100 } }, headers={"Authorization": f"Bearer {os.getenv('PAPERCLIP_API_KEY')}"} # If API key is used ) response.raise_for_status() # Raise an exception for HTTP errors (4xx or 5xx) print("Agent run successful:") print(response.json()) # Example: Check agent's memory/state (requires a specific Paperclip API) # memory_response = requests.get(f"{PAPERCLIP_API_URL}/agents/basic_qa_agent/memory") # print("Agent memory:", memory_response.json()) except requests.exceptions.RequestException as e: print(f"Error communicating with Paperclip API: {e}") except Exception as e: print(f"An unexpected error occurred: {e}") if __name__ == "__main__": run_test_agent()PAPERCLIP_API_URLin the script to match your deployment (localhost if running on server, or your domain if Nginx is fronting it).
+Run this script from your local machine or the server (withpc_envactivated if on server).# On your local machine (if API is public) or server python test_agent.py

 ✅ What you should see: A JSON output from the

 test_agent.pyscript, showing the agent's response to the task (e.g.,{"result": "The capital of France is Paris."}).
-Errors related to API keys, database connections, or model inference will be visible in the script's output or Paperclip's server logs.
+If you get errors, check everything: API keys, database connection, and Paperclip's own logs for deeper insights.
+This is where real debugging starts.

 What common pitfalls should I avoid when scaling Paperclip agents?